Maps

 Sip craft beer and swap stories at après

 Every good day in the mountains ends with a solid après, and craft beer is practically synonymous with the mountain town lifestyle.
-After all, this is the home of Beer Goggles (stay tuned for information on this festival’s return), the beloved beer and ski festival at RED Mountain Resort.
+After all, this is the home of Beer Goggles, the beloved beer and ski festival at RED Mountain Resort.
 The Kootenay Rockies are also home to Fernie Brewing Co.’s Trail to Ale, a three-peak challenge for expert trail runners and mountain bikers where, upon completion within 24 hours, you’re rewarded at the brewery with beer and bragging rights.

 Fortunately, there are easier ways to sample the local ales, saisons, lagers, stouts, and sours this summer.
 With 17 craft breweries and two BC Ale Trails in the Kootenays, craft beer is never far away.

 The tasting rooms of Backroads Brewing in Nelson, Kaslo’s Angry Hen Brewing, the aforementioned Fernie Brewing Co., Over Time Beer Works in Kimberley, Mt.
-Begbie Brewery in Revelstoke, and Castlegar’s Tailout Brewing have recently reopened, with many more coming soon.
-If you don’t want to sit inside, you can always swing by for a pick-up.
+Begbie Brewery in Revelstoke, and Castlegar’s Tailout Brewing are just a few of the many places to sample a local pint.

 Tip: Download the BC Ale Trail app for two Kootenay itineraries and suggestions for all the breweries, brewpubs, and craft beer establishments.
 And be sure to collect points at each stop so you can trade them in for discounts and swag.